MrArmonius/VV-ESIR-TP1/sujet.md

 SetUniqueList.createSetBasedOnList doesn't add list elements to return value

 This bug occured after a new released version.
-A call to a function (called addAll) was accidentally deleted.
+A call to a function (called addAll) was accidentally deleted by an humain error.

-To resolve this problem, the contributor created a [pull request](https://github.com/apache/commons-collections/pull/255) with tests.
+To resolve this problem, the contributor created a [pull request](https://github.com/apache/commons-collections/pull/255) where he corrects the bug and adds a test to avoid that the bug reappers in the future.

 ### Question 3